 The class presentation will be based on a paper and oral presentation and will be done in small groups of two (2) people.
 The class presentation will, of course, need to be done the class it is scheduled.
-You will divide up and make an 8-15 minute presentation (I will give a final timeframe when I see how many teams we have by mid-semester) to the class on some current topic in the law of interest to you and which I approve in advance.
+You will divide up and make an approximately 10 minute presentation (I will give a final timeframe when I see how many teams we have by mid-semester) on some current topic in the law of interest to you and which I approve in advance.
 In the presentation, the team will discuss the case/issue and also provide some personal feedback about the case (agree/disagree with the decision and WHY!!).
 The team will also submit a 3-5 page outline of the oral presentation, which is to contain additional information about the case/issue presented.
 Each member of the team is expected to make a part of the oral presentation, but only one joint outline is to be submitted.
 The team will receive ONE grade, applicable to both team members.
-The written part of the assignment is due for every student at the beginning of the class during which presentations begin.
-The written assignment may NOT be submitted via e-mail without prior permission.
-The written assignment may be turned in early and can be submitted in my mailbox ONLY if it is turned in prior to the actual due date.
+The written assignment is to be submitted in paper.
 Turning in the written assignment early does not, however, in any way affect the presentation part of the assignment.
-If you are turning in your written assignment on the day it is due, it must be turned in in the classroom.
-Because of the many students I have and the multiple assignments I give, I do not accept late assignments unless you have an excused absence (see above Makeup Policy).
-AN ASSIGNMENT TURNED IN AFTER CLASS IS CONSIDERED LATE AND WILL NOT BE ACCEPTED.
-All assignments are due at the very beginning of class.
+Because of the many students I have and the multiple assignments I give, I do not accept late assignments unless you have an excused absence.
+AN ASSIGNMENT TURNED IN LATE WILL NOT BE ACCEPTED.
 The grade given to the group is the grade each member of the group will receive.